drorlab/tf-singularity/README.md

 ## NVIDIA, CUDA

-Get cuda and nvidia run scripts matching those currently on sherlock.
+Get cuda and nvidia *.run scripts matching those currently on sherlock.
 As of 10-31-16, these were cuda 8.0, and nvidia drivers 367.48 .
 They were obtained from https://developer.nvidia.com/cuda-downloads, under the linux centOS 6 downloads for cuda 8.
+Place the two *.run scripts within this directory.

 ## cuDNN

 The cuDNN version downloaded was cuDNN 7.0 v4, which was obtained from https://developer.nvidia.com/rdp/cudnn-download, under cuDNN 7.0 v4 Library for Linux.
+Place the resulting .tar file within this directory.

 # Usage